nexient-llc/common-platform-documentation/platform/continuous-deployment/immutable-application-deployment/README.md

 ## Popular Tools for Implementing Immutable Deployments

+A list of tools that are useful when implementing Continuous Deployment is included below.
+This is not a comprehensive list, nor is it meant to endorse any of these tools.
+Many more tools exist and some tools will work better than others in any given project.
+You are encouraged to understand the requirements of your project and find the best tool for the job.

 **Docker:** A platform that enables developers to automate the deployment, scaling, and management of applications within containers.

 **Kubernetes:** An open-source platform designed to automate deploying, scaling, and operating application containers.